Cruciate ligament rupture dog OP

-Alternatives to TPLO and TTA in cruciate ligament tears in dogs
+Alternatives to TPLO and TTA for cruciate ligament ruptures in dogs

-A torn cruciate ligament in dogs is a serious injury that requires quick and effective treatment.
-Two of the most common procedures used to treat cruciate ligament tears in dogs are TPLO (Tibial Plateau Leveling Osteotomy) and TTA (Tibial Tuberosity Advancement).
-Although both methods have been used successfully in the past, there are alternatives that can be just as effective and in some cases even offer advantages.
+A cruciate ligament rupture in dogs is a serious injury that requires prompt and effective treatment.
+Two of the most common procedures for treating cruciate ligament ruptures in dogs are TPLO (Tibial Plateau Leveling Osteotomy) and TTA (Tibial Tuberosity Advancement).
+While both procedures have been used successfully in the past, there are alternatives that can be equally effective and, in some cases, even offer advantages.

 Alternatives to TPLO and TTA